Wine is part of politics and public life

 Suggestion: Wolfgang Amedeus Mozart, Rondo for piano and orchestra K. 382 in d major (1782).
 Piece of music created the same year as the one painted by Guardi.

-From Antiquity, banquets and the representation thereof have been political tools.
+Banquets and the representation thereof have been political and public tools.
 Banquets legitimise power and unite subjects, friends and allies.

 > Click on the icons for a closer look at the artworks